 Q – How much does River City cost?

-A – The ten (10) week training sessions is $175 per athlete.
-You can add an additional training day on for $125 or pay $20 for individual days.
-The spring teams in the Pine Tree League, Maine State Premier League and State Cup cost $375 per player.
-Uniform and spirit wear is extra and order directly through our partner soccer.com.
-Best package: Enroll in Winter Training, 2 Trainings per week + Skills Night/GK Training) and Spring season for just $650.00.
-10% discount for each additional child for any program.
+A – The fourtteen (14) week training sessions is $275 per athlete.
+You can add an additional training day on for $100 for total of $375 or pay $20 for individual days and drop in when schedule allows.
+The spring teams in the Pine Tree League, Maine State Premier League and State Cup cost $425 per player.
+Uniform and spirit wear is extra and order directly through our partner wegotsoccer.com.

 Q – There are so many choices for soccer in our area, what should I consider when making my decision?